-Description Use this option to specify the number of seconds that each check is allowed to take before the analysis terminates.
-This limit includes various internal operations performed $\,$ during the analysis.
+Use this option to specify the number of seconds that each check is allowed to take before the analysis terminates.
+This limit includes various internal operations performed during the analysis.

-Project>Options>Static Analysis>Extra Options
+To set this option in the IDE, use Project>Options>Static Analysis>Extra Options